ander-olson/PictoLater/README.md

 [Details][phase-two]

-### Phase 3: Viewing and Commenting on Photos (~2 days)
+### Phase 3: Viewing and Commenting on Photos (Completed)
-I will add an API route to serve comment data as JSON, then add Backbone models and collections that fetch data from this routes.
+Users can view and add comments to photos that are on their feeds.
+A Backbone model and collection fetch data via an API route that serves comment data as JSON.

 I will create a PhotoShow view via Backbone in order to see a photo in more detail than the profile page where users can also add/delete and view comments.

 [Details][phase-three]